-Benefits of celery include its cholesterol-lowering power that make it useful for improving or maintaining heart health.
-Celery contains a unique compound called 3-n-butylphthalide (BuPh) that has previously been reported to have lipid-lowering action, but researchers believe celery has many other other beneficial compounds that are still emerging in research.
+Benefits of celery include its cholesterol-lowering power that makes it useful for improving or maintaining heart health.
+Celery contains a unique compound called 3-n-butylphthalide (BuPh) that has been reported to have lipid-lowering action, and researchers believe celery has many other other beneficial compounds that are still emerging in research.

 2. Lowers Inflammation

-Researchers have identified over a dozen different types of antioxidants that are responsible for the benefits of celery — these include such phenolic acids as caffeic acid and ferulic acid, plus flavaols like quecetin.
-This makes celery useful for treating a wide range of conditions that are made worse by inflammation: joint pain (such as from arthritis), gout, kidney and liver infections, skin disorders, irritable bowel syndrome and urinary tract infections, just to name a few.
+Researchers have identified over a dozen different types of antioxidants that are responsible for the benefits of celery.
+These include such phenolic acids as caffeic acid and ferulic acid, plus flavaols like quercetin.
+This makes celery useful for treating a wide range of conditions that are made worse by inflammation: joint pain (such as from arthritis), gout, kidney and liver infections, skin disorders, irritable bowel syndrome, and urinary tract infections, just to name a few.

-When rats were given celery seed extract over a seven-week period, they experienced significant improvements in blood pressure levels compared to rats being fed the same diet but not receiving celery extract.
+When rats were given celery seed extract over a seven-week period in a study published in the Journal of Medicinal Food, they experienced significant improvements in blood pressure levels compared to rats fed the same diet but not receiving celery extract.
 It’s believed that celery helps lower high blood pressure by acting as a smooth muscle relaxant and improving the flow of calcium and potassium into and out of cells.
-Celery extract helps blood vessels to expand and contract, improve blood flow, and aid in overall heart health.
+Celery extract helps blood vessels expand and contract, improves blood flow, and aids in overall heart health.

 Here’s one of the benefits of celery you may not have known about: It can help prevent or reduce the formation of painful ulcers.
 A 2010 study published in the Journal of Pharmaceutical Biology found that celery contains a special type of ethanol extract that is useful in protecting the lining of the digestive tract from ulcers.
 Celery extract has the ability to significantly replenish depleted levels of gastric mucus that is needed in the stomach lining to prevent tiny holes and openings from forming.

-Researchers believe celery nourishes the stomach, colon and intestines due to the presence of chemical constituents such as flavonoids, tannins, volatile oils and alkaloids that control the level of gastric acid released while also improving the level of protective mucus.
-(4)
+Researchers believe celery nourishes the stomach, colon and intestines due to the presence of chemical constituents, such as flavonoids, tannins, volatile oils and alkaloids.
+These compounds control the level of gastric acid released while also improving the level of protective mucus.

 5. Protects Liver Health